toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-EQC-API/03-simulator-tool.md

 Booking confirmation number will be a random number between 1000000 and 10000000 for bookings in confirmed status.

-**Retrieve bookings by number of days in the past – mix of Expedia Collect and Hotel Collect bookings** Username/password, and hotel ID="211" or "311", and number of days=30 1 or more statuses can optionally be specified.
+**25 Retrieve bookings by number of days in the past – mix of Expedia Collect and Hotel Collect bookings** Username/password, and hotel ID="211" or "311", and number of days=30 1 or more statuses can optionally be specified.
 BR simulator should return Expedia Collect or Hotel Collect bookings based on the hotel ID value.